sassoftware/iot-kubernetes-monitoring-esp/README.md

 [&#11014;](#top) Top
 ### Check Prerequisites

-When SAS Event Stream Processing is deployed with the SAS Viya platform, you can deploy SAS Event Stream Processing Monitoring for Kubernetes.
+When SAS Event Stream Processing is deployed with the SAS Viya platform or when standalone SAS Event Stream Processing is deployed, you can deploy SAS Event Stream Processing Monitoring for Kubernetes.

 SAS Event Stream Processing Monitoring for Kubernetes can be deployed from Unix platforms only and, to successfully follow this guide, the following must be installed on the local computer from which the deployment of monitoring